Skip to main content

 401, 403 Unauthorized - bad clock

 Occasionally, the system date/time will drift between client and server.
-If this drift is greater than a couple of minutes, the Chef Infra Server will throw a 401 unauthorized and the request will not be forwarded to the Chef Automate server.
+If this drift is greater than a couple of minutes, the Chef Infra Server will throw a 401 unauthorized and the request won’t be forwarded to the Chef Automate server.

 On the Chef Infra Server you can see this in the following logs: